-However, the ultimate focus of this blog post is to enunciate the major differences among the Employee Training and Student-Centric Learning.
+However, the ultimate focus of this blog post is to enunciate the major differences between Employee Training and Student-Centric Learning.
 To understand, it is important to know the major difference between employee training and educational learning.

 Employee Training (How) Vs Educational Learning (Why)

-“Training is explaining someone (how) to perform a work, on the other hand education is giving purpose (Why) to do something.” - Visually learning the techniques of different cricket or tennis shots generates the interest in playing the game where as on-field experience gives you the real picture of the work and so the learning style is different.
+“Training is explaining someone (how) to perform work, on the other hand, education is giving purpose (Why) to do something.” - Visually learning the techniques of different cricket or tennis shots generates interest in playing the game whereas on-field experience gives you the real picture of the work and so the learning style is different.

 To get into more specific aspects of an LMS, let’s break it down into major areas where a Corporate LMS and Academic LMS differs:

-In an academic institutions or K-12 schools, typically the time-frames used are years, semesters, trimesters and quarters, around the globe.
+In academic institutions or K-12 schools, typically the time-frames used are years, semesters, trimesters and quarters, around the globe.
 Academic LMS must follow these time frames including holidays and exam times.
-Online colleges and schools are required to complete the courses in given timeline.
-Effectiveness of course are analyzed after completion which could be an year or semester.
+Online colleges and schools are required to complete the courses in a given timeline.
+Effectiveness of course, is analyzed after completion which could be a year or semester.

 2. Frequent updates

-Corporate training requires frequent updates on latest technology with ever-changing business needs, software and course content, so that it can cater a better version of training and development programs.
+Corporate training requires frequent updates on the latest technology with ever-changing business needs, software and course content so that it can cater to a better version of training and development programs.
 Employee training engagement is lean on to the modernized tech and updated content and so dynamism of content update frequency must be maintained.

-Corporate training are lineated towards their business needs and market and are updated recurrently, whereas in Academic learning the subject content do not vary much with time, say a trigonometry will always be trigonometry
+Corporate training is lineated towards their business needs and market and is updated recurrently, whereas in Academic learning the subject content does not vary much with time, say trigonometry will always be trigonometry

 3. Certificates Vs Grades

 Let´s evaluate the difference between certificates and grades with an example.
-In an employee training and development program, which one of this is more professional:
+In an employee training and development program, which one of these is more professional:

 I got an A+ grade in the Business Marketing course